Home » The College » System of Operation » Codes of Conduct

 The person(s) carrying out the investigation will:

-A person who has been subject to harassment of any form can also make use of complaint mechanisms outside the Institution, through the police.
+A person who has been subject to harassment of any form can complain outside the Institution, directly to the police.

-Anyone who has been found to have harassed or sexually harassed another person under the terms of this policy is liable to any of the following penalties:
+Anyone who has been found to have harassed or sexually harassed another person under the terms of this policy is liable to the following:

-The nature of the sanctions will depend on the gravity and extent of the harassment.
-Suitable deterrent sanctions will be applied to ensure that incidents of sexual harassment are not treated as trivial.
+The nature of the measures will depend on the gravity and extent of the harassment.
+Suitable sanctions will be applied to ensure that incidents of sexual harassment are not treated as trivial.
 Certain serious cases, including physical violence, will result in the immediate dismissal of the harasser.

-CTL Eurocollege ensures that this policy is widely disseminated to all relevant persons.
-It will be included in the Staff and Students handbook.
-All new employees must be trained on the content of this policy as part of their induction into the company.
+Ctl Eurocollege ensures that this policy is widely disseminated to all relevant persons.
+It is included in the staff and student handbook.

 It is the responsibility of the College to ensure that all employees and students are aware of the policy.